“How do you make money on the road?” is one of the most commonly asked questions van lifers get.

 Graphic design, web design, web development, and more.
 These types of jobs can be entirely computer-based and translate really well to freelancing or working remote for a company/agency.
 If you have these skills already, you’re well on your way to building a remote income.

-If you have an entrepreneurial spirit, you might consider starting your own website.
-This is how Gnomad Home makes money on the road, and there are a lot of digital nomads out there doing the same thing.
-And no, your website does not have to be about vanlife – it can be about anything that interests you!
+If you have an entrepreneurial spirit, consider starting your own website.
+Gnomad Home makes money on the road with a portfolio of websites, and many digital nomads do the same thing.
+Your website doesn’t have to be about van life – it can be about anything that interests you!

 It’s getting more and more common for large companies to have their employees work remotely, especially after COVID showed that having remote employees is more than possible.
-There are many types of jobs that can be done remotely, from customer service to web design to software development and more.
+There are many types of jobs remote jobs, from customer service to web design to software development.

-Chris Trainor lives in his van and write code for a Silicon Valley giant.
+Chris Trainor lives in his van and writes code for a Silicon Valley giant.
 They don’t need him to come into the office, but they do need him to work.
-He gets his job done using a wifi hotspot and then plays in the desert whenever he likes.
+He gets his job done using a Wi-Fi hotspot and then plays in the desert whenever he likes.

-Working from the road is more attainable than ever before.
-Companies are going remote, individuals are starting their own businesses, consulting and contracting is more popular than ever, and taking up temporary or seasonal work seems to be the norm for a lot of people.
-Working and making money from the road is possible for you.
-You may just have to get a little bit creative.
+Working on the road is more attainable than ever before.
+Companies are going remote, individuals are starting their own businesses, consulting and contracting are more popular than ever, and taking up temporary or seasonal work seems to be the norm.

 A few thoughts on working from the road.
 I’ve been working and traveling for three years now, and while it’s been rewarding and comforting to have an income while pursuing my travel passions, it’s also difficult to balance work and travel.